-Republicans in Congress have been trying to repeal the law, which has made health insurance available to roughly 22 million Americans through government-run Marketplaces, expanded Medicaid coverage, and allowing adult children to stay on their parents' health plans.
+President Donald Trump and Republicans in Congress have been trying to repeal the law, which has made health insurance available to roughly 22 million Americans through government-run Marketplaces, expanded Medicaid coverage, and allowing adult children to stay on their parents' health plans.

 But with rising premiums and dwindling options, there will be much discussion about health care reform and plans to fix what many see as a broken system made worse under Obamacare.